Installing a PC IDE/EIDE CD drive

 The CD-ROM should have two cables connected to it and may have an audio cable, which is the smallest of the cables, the CD-ROM audio cable (or sound card cable).
 When connecting this cable to the CD-ROM drive it should be a 3 or 4 pin cable connection (see above picture).
 Verify that the location that you are connecting this cable to is NOT the jumpers on the back of the drive; while it may be possible for the cable to connect to these pins, this could cause additional issues.

 Next, connect the 40-pin IDE/EIDE interface cable (large gray ribbon cable) to the back of the CD-ROM drive.
-This cable will have one side of the cable that is red or blue indicating PIN 1.
+This cable has one side of the cable that is red or blue indicating PIN 1.
 This side of the cable almost always points to where the power connects to the CD-ROM drive.

 Finally, connect the Molex style power cable to the back of the CD-ROM drive.
 This cable is keyed therefore should only connect to the computer one-way.